 Prior to joining the faculty of the College of Pharmacy and Health Sciences, Dr. Mangione completed a Pharmacy Internship at Lenox Hill Hospital in Manhattan and a Pharmacy Residency at Mercy Medical Center in Rockville Centre, Long Island.

 Dr. Mangione earned his B.S. in Pharmacy from St. John's University.
 He also holds an M.S. in Pharmaceutical Sciences (Clinical Pharmacy) from St. John's University College of Pharmacy and Health Sciences as well as a P.D. and an Ed.D. in Educational Administration and Supervision from St. John's University, School of Education.
-He has authored or co-authored over 100 publications in professional literature.
-His research interests include Pharmaceutical Care for Patients with Celiac Disease, Pediatric Pharmacotherapy, and Poverty Issues in Healthcare and Education.
-He maintains professional pharmacy licensure in New York State and is an active member of the Scientific/Medical Advisory Board of the National Foundation for Celiac Awareness.
+He has authored or co-authored over 100 publications.
+His professional interests include Pharmaceutical Care for Patients with Celiac Disease, Pediatric Pharmacotherapy, and Poverty Issues in Healthcare and Education.
+Dr. Mangione’s recent research activities have included collaborating with Beyond Celiac (formerly the National Foundation for Celiac Awareness) and colleagues at St. John’s University to study the risk of adverse reactions in celiac disease patients associated with the ingestion of gluten contained in medications.
+He is an active member of the Scientific/Medical Advisory Council of Beyond Celiac.
 Dr. Mangione also holds membership in the North American Society for the Study of Celiac Disease.
 He previously served as the President of the Long Island Society of Hospital Pharmacists, editor of the New York State Journal of Pharmacy, and as a contributing editor to the Children's Hospital Quarterly and to U.S. Pharmacist.
-In addition, Dr. Mangione served for 10 years as a professional member of the New York State Board of Pharmacy and is currently an extended member of the Board.
-Dr. Mangione’s recent research activities have included collaborating with the National Foundation for Celiac Awareness and colleagues at St. John’s University to study the risk of adverse reactions in celiac disease patients associated with the ingestion of gluten contained in medications.
+In addition, Dr. Mangione served for 10 years as a professional member of the New York State Board of Pharmacy.

 St. John's University has honored Dr. Mangione with the Outstanding Faculty Achievement Award in 1989, the Vincentian Mission Award in 1995, the Pietas Medal in 2002 and the St. Vincent de Paul Medal in 2008.
 Pharmacy students voted him Teacher of the Year in 1987, 1989, 1990 and 1996 and he was presented with a Leader in Education Award from the St. John’s University, School of Education in 2009.
 In 1997, he was named an "Outstanding Alumni" and inducted into the Alumni Hall of Fame at Christ the King High School in Middle Village, New York.
 Dr. Mangione is a member of St. Raymond of Penyafort R.C.
 Church in East Rockaway, Long Island where he previously served as a CYO basketball coach and is currently a lector.